 If I am not accepted into the program will I receive a refund?

-In the unlikely event that we are unable to place you, we will refund your $250 deposit.
+In the unlikely event that we are unable to place you, we will refund your program fee.
 We will be in touch throughout the placement process.

 How far in advance can I submit my application?

 Most applicants submit their applications about 3-4 months in advance.
 Please feel free to submit your application up to 6 months in advance if you'd like, which will give us more time to find the most suitable match for you.